run-ai/docs/docs/Researcher/cli-reference/runai-suspend.md

 ## Description

-Suspend a job
+Suspend a Job

-This will kill all of the pods associated with the job and stop creating new ones.
+Suspending a Job will stop a running Job and will return it back to the queue until it is resumed using `runai resume`.
+This means that,

-* You will no longer be able to enter it via bash.
+* You will no longer be able to enter it via `runai bash`.
-* You will no longer be able to access logs.
+* The Job logs will be deleted.
-* Any data saved on the container and not stored in a shared location will be lost.
+* Any data saved on the container and __not__ stored in a shared location will be lost.

+Technically, the command deletes the _Kubernetes pods_ associated with the Job and marks the Job is suspended until it is manually released.

 ## Synopsis